jarvist/PolaronMobility.jl/docs/src/examples.md

 As an example system, we are going to look at some of the basic polaron properties of methylammonium lead-iodide perovskite.

+The 'Feynman' units used internally set the LO phonon reduced frequency omega=1, hbar=1 and mass-of-electron=1.

 ## Loading the Module

-First just run an import of the module, to see if Julia can find it.

 ```julia
 using PolaronMobility